Provable Diffusion Posterior Sampling for Bayesian Inversion: Introduction

-The remainder of this paper is organized as follows.
+The rest of this paper is organized as follows.
 Section~\ref{section:preliminary} introduces the diffusion-based framework for posterior sampling.
-We review related work in Section~\ref{section:related:work}.
-Section~\ref{section:method} introduces our diffusion-based posterior sampling method.
-Section~\ref{section:convergence} presents its nonasymptotic error analysis.
-Section~\ref{section:experiments} provides extensive numerical results demonstrating the effectiveness of our approach.
-Finally, Section~\ref{section:conclusion} concludes the paper by summarizing our key findings and future works.
-All theoretical proofs and further experimental details are deferred to the appendices.
+Section~\ref{section:method} presents our posterior sampling method.
+Section~\ref{section:convergence} provides the non-asymptotic error analysis.
+Section~\ref{section:experiments} evaluates the performance of our proposed method through numerical experiments.
+Section~\ref{section:conclusion} provides some discussion.
+Related work, proofs of theoretical results, and additional experimental results are deferred to the appendices.